cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 Scripts, also known as code, are used to implement game logic, such as character movement, jumping, and other gameplay mechanics.

 Cocos Creator uses TypeScript as its scripting programming language.
 It has simple and easy-to-learn syntax, a large user base, and widespread applications.
-You can encounter it in web development, app development, and game development etc.
+You can encounter it in web development, app development, game development, etc.

 Creating a script component in Cocos Creator is very simple.
-All you need to do is right-click in the Assets Manager window, select "Create -> TypeScript -> NewComponent" option.
+All you need to do is right-click in the Assets Manager window, and select "Create -> TypeScript -> NewComponent" option.

 <img src='images/create-fist-script.png' width='64%' height='64%'></img>